 If you’re a traveler and like to write about your experiences, here’s an interesting opportunity.
-My opinion is that International Living is not looking so much for expert-level writing as it wants stories about the awesome, unusual, and exciting experiences you’ve had while traveling to other countries.
-The pay rate is $75 per for each accepted post.
+I think International Living is not looking so much for expert-level writing as it wants stories about the awesome, unusual, and exciting experiences you’ve had while traveling to other countries.
+The pay rate is $75 for each accepted post.

 Definitely take a look at Uxbooth and start submitting.
 Just make sure you’re keeping to their guidelines and expectations.
 And find something to do while you’re waiting to hear back.
 They can take 2 to 3 months to respond.
 And if accepted you’ll get $100 per article for your efforts.

 Head here if you’re an experienced writer in search of freelance opportunities.
 Textbroker pays as much as a nickel a word.
-TextBroker is a place you can get started if you’ve got the skills and abilities.
+TextBroker is where you can get started if you’ve the skills and abilities.
 You’ll be required to submit a sample article as a kind of resume to determine your level of writing.
 Might sound scary, but what do you have to lose?
-This is a place where you can submit and have accepted unlimited numbers of articles on any number of topics.
+This is where you can submit and have accepted an unlimited number of articles on any number of topics.
 Not a bad gig.

 Basically, these are online sites that match freelance laborers with people who need stuff done around their homes.

-Even before the pandemic, seniors are at higher risk of isolation and loneliness than other age groups.
-And the pandemic has done nothing to make that any better Papa, a senior-care company, to help combat what he calls the “loneliness epidemic.”
-The company hires senior aides, Papa Pals, to check in with seniors to see if they need help with tech, ordering groceries and medicine, or provide basic companionship.
+Even before the pandemic, it’s a fact that seniors are at higher risk of isolation and loneliness than other age groups.
+And the pandemic has done nothing to make that any better.
+Papa is a senior-care company to help combat what he calls the “loneliness epidemic.”
+The company hires senior aides, Papa Pals, to check in with seniors to see if they need help with tech, ordering groceries and medicine, or providing basic companionship.

-TaskRabbit is an amazing and unique website that is specifically based on providing various helping services to the users.
-The services offered include fittings, handyman, picking up heavy items, lawn and garden tasks, etc. You can signup to be a Tasker.
-Then, as people who are in need of help post their jobs, you can bid on them.
+TaskRabbit is a unique website specifically based on providing various helping services to its users.
+The services offered include help moving, handyman, picking up heavy items, lawn and garden tasks, assembling furniture, contactless pick-up, etc. You can signup to be a Tasker.
+Then, as people in your neighborhood or community who are in need of help post their jobs, you can bid on them.
 Everything is handled through the TaskRabbit app.
 Taskers get paid 24 hours after the task has been completed.
 Check it out.